 We found use of VPNs and other methods to disguise the origin of these accounts and other activity commonly associated with coordinated influence operations.

-So that is Facebook, Twitter and YouTube who have no confirmed that they have shut down accounts which are allegedly part of a state backed campaign to spread fake news about the Hong Kong protests.
+So that is Facebook, Twitter, and YouTube who have now confirmed that they have shut down accounts which are allegedly part of a state-backed campaign to spread fake news about the Hong Kong protests.
+This collective action underscores the importance of vigilance and proactive measures in the fight against misinformation.

 Source Google